 - Raise the motorcycle with a lift stand. ( p.
-25) - Measure the distance as vertical as possible between the rear axle and a fixed point, for example, a mark on the side cover. - Make a note of the value as measurement a. - Remove the motorcycle from the lift stand. ( p.
-25)
+24) - Measure the distance as vertical as possible between the rear axle and a fixed point, for example, a mark on the side cover. - Remove the motorcycle from the lift stand. ( p.
+24)